Revokeez/HangMan/README.md

   This project is a simple Hangman game implemented in C++.

-  Enjoy guessing the hidden word! :)
+  Enjoy guessing the hidden word! :D

 # Whats it about?